Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Machine learning of flat-band states

 \subsection{Method}

-We employ the machine learning method using CNN to characterize the localized states, the extended states, and the flat-band states.
-Here a neural-network-based algorithm is implemented by using the open-source library PyTorch~\cite{PyTorch}.
-The schematic figure of the architecture of the CNN is shown in Fig.~\ref{fig:mls}.
+We employ machine learning using a CNN to characterize the localized, extended, and flat-band states.
+Here, a neural-network-based algorithm is implemented by using the open-source library PyTorch~\cite{PyTorch}.
+A schematic figure of the architecture of the CNN is shown in Fig.~\ref{fig:mls}.
 It consists of two convolutional layers and two linear layers.
-The number of filters comprising the convolutional layers is 32 and 64.
-The kernel size of each convolutional layer is $3\times3$.
+The numbers of filters comprising the convolutional layers are 32 and 64.
+The kernel size, stride, and padding of both convolutional layers are $3\times3$, 1, and 0, respectively.
 The first linear layer transforms the output of the previous layer into a 64-component vector and the second one transforms it into a 3-component vector.
-All the activation functions are the ReLU functions.
+All the activation functions are ReLU functions.
 For input $x$, the ReLU function returns $x$ if $x>0$, otherwise it returns $0$.
-To prevent overfitting, the dropout layer is inserted after the second convolutional layer and the first linear layer.
+After the second convolutional layer, a max pooling layer whose kernel size is $2\times2$ is there.
+To prevent overfitting, a dropout layers are inserted after the pooling layer and the first linear layer.
 The probability of dropout is set to 0.25 for the first one and 0.5 for the other.